 Justice Studies faculty at the first ever FGCU Summer Commencement, August 4, 2013.
 From left, Dr. Tony Barringer, Dr. Shawn Keller, Dr. Pamella Seay, Dr. Mary Ann Zager, Dr. Barry Lipton.

-We are pleased that you have an interest in one or more of the academic programs located in the Division of Justice Studies.
-The Division currently houses three undergraduate degree programs (Criminal Justice, Criminal Forensic Studies, and Legal Studies), and two masters level programs (Criminal Forensics Studies and Criminal Justice Administration).
+We are pleased that you have an interest in one or more of the academic programs located in the Department of Justice Studies.
+The Department currently houses three undergraduate degree programs (Criminal Justice, Criminal Forensic Studies, and Legal Studies), and two masters level programs (Criminal Forensics Studies and Criminal Justice Administration).

 Again, I would like to personally welcome you and we look forward to working with you during this very important time of your life.

-The mission of the Division of Justice Studies at Florida Gulf Coast University is to prepare students with the skill sets that are in demand by employing, criminal justice agencies.
-The Division provides an intellectually challenging and supportive environment which allows for the students to develop and demonstrate competence in both theory and practice.
-The Division is very responsive to the need(s) of the criminal justice community.
+The mission of the Department of Justice Studies at Florida Gulf Coast University is to prepare students with the skill sets that are in demand by employing, criminal justice agencies.
+The Department provides an intellectually challenging and supportive environment which allows for the students to develop and demonstrate competence in both theory and practice.
+The Department is very responsive to the need(s) of the criminal justice community.